83ffcchisl03cb4c5nzyx8y3hh5pua

 A Royal call

-Their Royal Highnesses were joined on the video call by Clare Periton, Chief Executive of Helen & Douglas House, of which The former Duchess of Cornwall was Patron.
+Her Majesty The Queen and the Princess of Wales were joined on the video call by Clare Periton, Chief Executive of Helen & Douglas House, of which Her Majesty The Queen was Patron.

-Also on the call were Eddie Farwell, Co-Founder and Chief Executive of Children’s Hospice South West, of which The former Duchess of Cornwall was Patron.
-Eddie’s two children were cared for by Helen & Douglas House before he set up Children’s Hospice South West as well as the Delf Family, a recently bereaved family whose son received end-of-life care at East Anglia Children’s Hospices, of which The former Duchess of Cambridge was Patron.
+Also on the call were Eddie Farwell, Co-Founder and Chief Executive of Children’s Hospice South West, of which Her Majesty The Queen was Patron.
+Eddie’s two children were cared for by Helen & Douglas House before he set up Children’s Hospice South West as well as the Delf Family, a recently bereaved family whose son received end-of-life care at East Anglia Children’s Hospices, of which Her Majesty The Queen was Patron.

-During the call, Their Royal Highnesses discussed the comprehensive care that hospice staff provide, and the way that children’s hospices are able to create positive environments and happy memories during the most difficult of times.
+During the call, Her Majesty The Queen and the Princess of Wales discussed the comprehensive care that hospice staff provide, and the way that children’s hospices are able to create positive environments and happy memories during the most difficult of times.

 Watch the full video

-The former Duchess of Cambridge then asked the hospices how things were going at the moment with the pandemic.
+The Princess of Wales then asked the hospices how things were going at the moment with the pandemic.

 Clare Periton, Chief Executive of Helen & Douglas House said ‘Our doctors and nurses have never done as many home visits.
 They have had to find different ways of working and deal with whole new situations in the community which are much more complex than we would have dealt with before.